kisspread/notes/docs/UI/WidgetPool.md

  ![alt text](../assets/images/WidgetPool_image.png)

-I found a built-in widget pool in the UE source code, so I think we can use it for the **Aura Damage Floating Tex**.
+I found a built-in widget pool in the UE source code, so I think we can use it for the **Aura Damage Floating Text**.
 Because in some scenarios, characters may create a lot of floating widgets and then just remove them, which could cause a slight performance loss.

 （Widget pool may offer minimal performance improvement, making it challenging to provide a quantitative comparison.
 Please carefully consider whether you need to utilize it.）